godot-escoria/escoria-docs/advanced/load_save.rst

 This section of the documentation is for informational purposes only.

-Save games hold multiple data that is listed and explained here for a better understanding.
+Save games hold data that are listed and explained here for a better understanding.

 Header data
 ~~~~~~~~~~~

-Save games hold multiple "header" data:
+Save games hold "header" data:

 - Version of Escoria being used: this is used to manage the automated migration
-  of save games. between Escoria versions.
+  of save games between Escoria versions.
 See `Managing migrations`_.

 - Version of the game: this is additional information used for the automated
   migration of save games between different versions of the game.
 See `Managing
   migrations`_.

-- Name that describes the savegame: this can be either provided by the player
+- Name that describes the savegame: This can be either provided by the player
-  or managed by the game (and thus transparent for the player).
+  or managed by the game (and thus transparent to the player).

 - Date: the saved game's creation date.

 Game data
 ~~~~~~~~~

-This data is split into 3 dictionaries:
+These data are split into 3 dictionaries:

-- ``main``: contains some internal information, such as the last visited scene ID, and the scene where the player is currently located.
+- ``main``: contains internal information such as the last visited scene ID, and the scene where the player is currently located.

 - ``globals``: the contents of all the global variables at the time of saving.

 - ``objects``: data about all objects registered in Escoria.
-This data includes the object's state, position, orientation, etc. Any object that the player has yet to encounter in the game is not registered, so these objects will have their values set to their default settings on loading.
+These data include the object's state, position, orientation, etc. Any object that the player has yet to encounter in the game is not registered, so these objects will have their values set to their default settings on loading.